Our Training Philosophy

 Valor K9 Academy offers top-notch training for dogs of all ages and breeds.
 We specialize in puppy training, on and off leash obedience and behavior rehabilitation training.
 Our services include private lessons, group classes, board & train programs, stay & play private boarding, shadow programs, seminars and more.
 We offer complimentary consultations for prospective clients.
 This allows us to meet you, get to know your dog, answer your questions and give you a tour of our facility.

 Our standard is excellence.
 We are proud of what we do, and we love the clients we serve.
 If you’re looking for a trainer who cares about every part of your dog’s quality of life and training, look no further.
-We have a long list of satisfied clients and more than 170 5-star reviews!
+We have a long list of satisfied clients and more than 350 5-star reviews on Google, Yelp and Facebook.

 Meet Our Team